openstack/neutron-dynamic-routing/doc/source/contributor/testing.rst

     * Schedule the BGP speaker to ``BGP dynamic routing agent``

-    The first BGP speaker is scheduled to the first dynamic routing agent automatically.
+    With the default scheduler configuration, the first BGP speaker is scheduled to the first dynamic routing agent automatically.
     So for a simple setup, there is nothing to be done here.

     * Verify scheduling of the BGP speaker to the agent.